Holmes7/MapReduce/README.md

 go run mrworker.go wc.so
 ```

-You can similar run other map reduce application by writing a map and reduce function.
+You can similarly run other map reduce applications by writing a map and reduce function.
 Refer [wc.go](/main/wc.go) to see how to write it.